aerospike/aerospike-client-nodejs/docs/overview.md

 The main modules included in the `aerospike` package are:

-* {@link module:aerospike} - The aerospike module contains the core classes that make up the Client API, such as the Client, Query and Scan classes.
-It provides module level functions to connect to an Aerospike cluster.
+* The {@link module:aerospike|aerospike module} contains the core classes that make up the Client API, such as the {@link Client}, {@link Record}, {@link Query} classes, etc. It provides module level functions to connect to an Aerospike cluster.
-* {@link module:aerospike/policy} - The policy module defines policies and policy values that define the behavior of database operations.
+* The {@link module:aerospike/policy|policy module} defines policies and policy values that define the behavior of database operations.
-* {@link module:aerospike/filter} - The filter module is a submodule containing predicate helpers for use with the Query class.
+* The {@link module:aerospike/filter|filter module} and {@link module:aerospike/predexp|predexp module} define secondary index filters and predicate expressions that can be used to limit the scope of query operations.
-* {@link module:aerospike/operations}, {@link module:aerospike/lists},
+* The {@link module:aerospike/operations|operations}, {@link
+  module:aerospike/lists|lists} and {@link module:aerospike/maps|maps} modules
-  {@link module:aerospike/maps} - These three modules define the operations on scalar, list and map values that can be executed with the {@link Client#operate} command.
+  define the operations on scalar, list and map values that can be executed with the {@link Client#operate} command.
-* {@link module:aerospike/info} - The info protocol provides access to configuration and statistics for the Aerospike server.
-This module includes utility functions for parsing the info data returned by the Aerospike server.
+* The info protocol provides access to configuration and statistics for the Aerospike server.
+The {@link module:aerospike/info|info module} includes utility functions for parsing the info data returned by the Aerospike cluster.

 ### Classes